Gear stick: Gear knob and switches

 A knob, variously called gear knob, shift knob, gear shift knob or stick shift knob, forms the handle for the gear stick.
+Gear knobs are commonly made from materials such as aluminum, plastic, leather, wood, or carbon fiber, depending on the vehicle type and desired aesthetics.
 Typically the gear knob includes a diagram of the shift pattern of the gear selection system, i.e. the positions to which the gear stick should be moved when selecting a gear.
 In some older manual transmission vehicles, the knob may incorporate a switch to engage an overdrive; in some automatic transmission vehicles it may incorporate a switch to engage a special mode such as a sports mode or to disengage overdrive.
 Both of the above-mentioned switches may also be found on the console or on steering column stalks instead.
-Manual shifters on the steering column, if having only three forward speeds, are typically called a three on the tree, and having four forward speeds, are called four-on-the-floor.
+Manual shifters on the steering column, if having only three forward speeds, are typically called a three on the tree, and floor shifters having four forward speeds, are called four-on-the-floor.
 The lowest of these gears, if set at a much lower ratio than a typical 1st-gear ratio, is often called a granny gear.

 Starting the car in gear with the clutch engaged causes it to lurch forwards or backward since the starter motor by itself produces sufficient torque to move the whole vehicle; this can be highly dangerous, especially if the parking brake is not firmly applied and can be injurious to the starter and drivetrain.
 Therefore, novice drivers are taught to rock the knob of a manual gearbox from side to side before starting the engine to confirm that the gearbox is in neutral.
 For the same reason, modern cars require the clutch pedal to be depressed before the starter will engage (though some modern vehicles have a button that disables the clutch start requirement if held down when starting, for rare situations when starting the car in gear is necessary).
 The latter practice is also useful in extremely cold conditions or with a weak battery, as it avoids the starter motor also having to turn over a gearbox full of cold and highly viscous oil.

 Many automatic transmission vehicles have extra controls on the gear stick, or very close by, which modify the choices made by the transmission system depending on engine and road speed, e.g. "sports" or "economy" modes which will broadly speaking allow, respectively, for higher and lower revolutions per minute, before shifting up.

 Some specialist vehicles have controls for other functions on the gear stick.
 The Land Rover Freelander introduced a button for that company's Hill Descent Control system feature, which uses the brakes to simulate the function of a low-ratio gearbox in steep descents.